 Instructions

-- Remove the bowl from the mixer stand and scrape the bottom of the bowl to incorporate any dry ingredients that have settled there.
-Fold in the corn.
+- Use a rubber spatula to fold in the corn.
 Transfer the batter to a covered container and refrigerate overnight, or for up to 36 hours.

 - Spoon the batter evenly into the papers (I use an ice cream scoop), stopping ½ inch from the top (135 grams each for jumbo muffins and about half that for standard muffins).